Criminal Law

 This schedule can be affected by things such as:

 A judge will also look into your flight risk when they consider your bail.
-The judge wants to make sure that the bail amount will be high enough to keep you from fleeing and risk losing the money.
-A large amount of money typically means the person will come to court to reclaim the bail amount.
-If the judge thinks you are a flight risk, they may also require you to wear an ankle monitor or surrender your passport.
+The judge wants the bail amount to be high enough to entice you to make all your court dates.
+A higher amount of the bail typically means coming to court.
+You may also have to wear an ankle monitor or surrender your passport.

 These schedules also have guidelines about being able to “post bail” right away, if you need to wait for a bail hearing in front of a judge, or if you must pay in cash.